-3.0 Commitment and Endorsement of Operational Plan
+3.0 Commitment and Endorsement

-In accordance with section 3.0 of the Drinking Water Quality Management Standard, the Peterborough Utilities Commission, as the owner of the drinking water system and Top Management of the PUG Services Corp., support the implementation and maintenance of a Drinking Water Quality Management System (DWQMS), as documented in this Operational Plan.
+In accordance with section 3.0 of the Drinking Water Quality Management Standard, the City of Peterborough, as the Owner and Top Management of the drinking water system, support the implementation and maintenance of a Drinking Water Quality Management System (DWQMS), as documented in this Operational Plan.
 This commitment by the Owner and Top Management extends beyond agreement in principle to active participation in the development and/or review of policies that promote continual improvement.
 Endorsement by the Owner and Top Management acknowledges the need for and supports the provision of sufficient resources to maintain the DWQMS.